Answered By: Colin Magee

 ProQuest

-To access ProQuest, you'll first need to go to the library's website.
+To access ProQuest, you'll first need to go to the MCC Library's website.
 You can get there through MyPath, or go to the college's website: madisonville.kctcs.edu.
-Go to "Quick Links" at the top, then "Current Students."
+Go to "Quick Links" at the top, and then "Current Students."

 From Current Students, go to "Library."